rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

 -	custom sizes,
 -	additional visual elements.

 To create vertical margins, it's best to use vertical margins on higher-order boxes as much as possible.
 Keep in mind that vertical margins can collapse.

-To create multi-column structures, or elements that have a relative horizontal layout, one of the following properties must be used:
+To create multi-column structures or elements that have a relative horizontal layout, one of the following properties must be used:
 - display: flex
 - display:grid
 - display: inline-block